 St. Lukes has been involved in mission with the Nicaraguan people through our covenant missionaries Ronnie and Angi Hopkins for many years.
 Through our prayers, presence through mission teams, and our financial support, we are able to connect God's message of love to our Nicaraguan friends.
 Through person to person, church to church, and community to community connections with these Christians of another way of living, we grow ourselves in learning of God's love for all people and in our own discipleship.
 Find out how you can become involved in the sections below or connect with any member of our Nicaraguan Mission Planning Team: Kevin Clark, Bill Garrard, Beth Osbahr, and Beth Steelmon.
 They have stories to tell of how God works through us and in us in our mission with the Nicaraguan people.

 Ronnie and Angi Hopkins have been in Nicaragua for over 11 years.
 Their connection began as they would take mission teams to Nicaragua from their homebase in the Red Bird Missionary Conference in western Kentucky.
 Then they found their love for the Nicaraguan people was so strong that God called them to be full time missionaries.
 So in 2005 they came under the auspices of The Mission Society (now TMS Global).
 St. Lukes has supported them since the beginning.
 Angi is a nurse practitioner who works in health education and with women in bettering their economic and spiritual life through creating craft groups.
 Ronnie's focus is working with youth leadership development and community development in equipping Nicaraguans in remote areas with better health, education, and spiritual life.
 The Hopkins have immersed themselves in the lives of the Nicaraguan who serve with them and are great hosts to our mission teams.
 Their life has been immensely enriched with the addition of "Peanut" as their Nicaraguan child.
 They are people of immense humility and kindness.
 Listen to them share about their work.
-Read their latest newsletters: Updates on the work with the people on the River Bocay: Jan, Feb, Mar, April, and May, 2017
+Here is a summary of their work from 2015 - 2018.
+Read their latest newsletters: Updates on the work with the people on the River Bocay: Jan, June, June 30, July and , 2018.
+Listen to the school kids in the remote area of Rio Bocay play their band "instruments."

 Although our national media